-The FNP concentration is 4-6 academic semesters in length for students taking an average of 9-16 credits per semester.
+The FNP concentration is 4-6 academic semesters in length for students taking an average of 9-16 credits per semester and 6-8 semesters for students taking 6-9 credits per semester.
 Both full-time and part-time studies are available.
 A total of 53 credit hours is required for completion of the Family Nurse Practitioner concentration.

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
 The family nurse practitioner concentration has a total of 616 clinical hours: 168 hours in clinical semester one, 224 hours in clinical semester two, and 224 hours in clinical semester three.

 BIO 545 Advanced Pathophysiology (must be taken prior to starting clinical)